thombruce/catfood/CONFIG_EXAMPLE.md

 You can use multiple `space` components in a row for larger gaps, or combine `space` and `separator` for custom layouts.
 For example, `["space", "separator", "space"]` would create " | " with extra spacing around the separator.

-The first time you run catfoodBar, it will create a default configuration file at `~/.config/catfoodBar/config.json`.
+The first time you run catfood_bar, it will create a default configuration file at `~/.config/catfood_bar/config.json`.
 You can then edit this file to customize your bar layout.